pilate/WorkingMan/README.md

 `workingman.givetimeday <player name or id> <seconds>` - Subtracts `<seconds>` from the designated player's daily timer.

 `workingman.givetimeweek <player name or id> <seconds>` - Subtracts `<seconds>` from the designated player's weekly timer.

+`workingman.settimenights <true or false>` - Sets the config option of whether or not nights count against a player's time (requires [TimeOfDay](https://umod.org/plugins/time-of-day) plugin).

 # Server Owners